 The Proteomics Laboratory for Clinical and Translational Research is dedicated to the development of proteomic methods for disease diagnosis / prognosis and the identification of novel bio-signature and therapeutic candidate molecules of human disease.
 This approach additionally holds the potential for developing personalized medicine by defining the differences of each patient’s proteomic signature.
 This research will provide a molecular level insight which might be applied to overcome current clinical challenges.

-Mission Statement: It is the mission of The Proteomics Laboratory for Clinical and Translational Research to elucidate early and specific biomarkers of human disease, especially hepatocellular carcinoma and other cancers.
+Mission Statement: It is the mission of The Proteomics Laboratory for Clinical and Translational Research to elucidate early and specific biomarkers of human disease.

 Sun-il Hwang, PhD, Director

 Jin-Gyun Lee, PhD, Post Doctoral Research Fellow